DG1001/Eikonsym/README.md

    - Copy `.env.example` to `.env`
    - Update with your Gmail account and app password
    - Set an admin password for creating events
+   - Set a master admin password for the admin dashboard
    - Note: You need to create an app password in your Google account

 4. Run the application: